TheoKritzinger/three-language-quine-relay/README.md

 # Three Language Quine Relay

-quine.c is a C program which generates a Java programme which generates a Python programme which generates quine2.c - which is a programme with identical code to quine.c.
+quine.c is a C program which generates a Java programme which generates a Python programme which generates quine2.c - a programme with identical code to quine.c.
 This project was heavily inspired by Yusuke Endoh's [128 step quine relay](https://github.com/mame/quine-relay.git) who has made some amazing obfuscation and metaprogramming programmes and I encourage you to check him out.

 # How to use